To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 - big_circle_N.png: The texture for "BigCircle" at Virtual Joystick (Copy to "assets" folder)
 - FloorsRegular0043_L.png: The texture for floor (Copy to "assets" folder)
 - orange_ball_01.png: The texture for "SmallCircle" at Virtual Joystick (Copy to "assets" folder)
+Please try to use your own textures and/or 3D characters instead of above files.

 ### Step-3: Create the Materials for 3D Game
 It is needed some objects, a light and a camera to create 3D game.
 Additionally, "Virtual Joystick" is needed to control the 3D character.